AshKmo/ash-script/README.md

 **NOTE**: ash-script has no unary operators.
 The `-` at the start of a negative number is interpreted as part of the number and not as its own operator.
 If you need to subtract a constant from something, add a space between the `-` and the constant.

 #### String (`"Hello, world!"`)
-Represents a series of characters of a certain length.
+Represents a series of characters.
 In declaration, the following escape sequences can be used:
 - `\n`: newline
 - `\r`: carriage return
 - `\t`: tab
-- `\xHH`: the character with hex value HH
+- `\xHH`: the character with hex value HH.
+Note that this differs from C in that only one pair of hex digits is read and hence this sequence can only represent a single character

 #### Scope (`{let x 3; let "Bob" "a person"; let 0 "the first value";}`)
-The current scope of a sequence becomes, by default, the result of the evaluation of said sequence, allowing for the manipulation of scopes as data.
-Scopes are ash-script's version of dictionaries, arrays and objects.
+The current local scope of a sequence becomes, by default, the result of the evaluation of said sequence, allowing for scopes to be manipulated as data.
+Scopes are ash-script's implementation of dictionaries, arrays and objects.

 #### Closure (`x => x * 3`, `() => {print "You called me\n";}`, `x => y => x * y`)
 Represents a function that accepts a single argument and that contains the scopes enclosing it.
 Behaves very similarly to first-class functions in other languages, and is created in a very similar fashion to JavaScript's arrow functions.